autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 > Note: If you prefer to install the headless version of Raspberry Pi OS,
 > please follow the steps [here](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
-> You will need to run `sudo apt -y install pi git` afterwards.
+> You will need to run `sudo apt -y install pip git` afterwards.

 ### Step 4: Setup conda using Miniforge